To find a list of eligible student programs, please click here.

 We want to recognize you for the important training you will complete through your degree or certificate program’s required core coursework.
-With this in mind, Utah AHEC has reviewed the core coursework from all degree and certificate programs listed on the ELIGIBLE STUDENT PAGE to ensure that they cover the learning objectives from all Core Topic Areas.
+With this in mind, Utah AHEC has reviewed the core coursework from all degree and certificate programs listed on the Eligible Students Page to ensure that they cover the learning objectives from all Core Topic Areas.
 See below for the list of the AHEC Scholars Learning Objectives by Core Topic Area.

 Social Determinants of Health: